Garden Word of the Day

 Just because this disease is tricky to pronounce (Fie-TOF-ther-uh), doesn’t mean you can ignore it.
 Its name is from the Greek phytón (plant) and phthorá (destruction), so the name phytophthora means “the plant-destroyer”.
 (The tentaculata part of the name refers to the tentacle shape of these particular pathogens.)

-According to the Retail Nursery and Garden Center IPM News, Phytophthora tentaculata poses long term potential environmental and economic threat to many California native and non-native plants, as this pathogen can stay in the soil for many years and there is currently no known treatment.
+According to the Retail Nursery and Garden Center IPM News, Phytophthora tentaculata poses long term potential environmental and economic threat to many native and non-native plants, as this pathogen can stay in the soil for many years and there is currently no known treatment.

 What is Phytophthora tentaculata?

 Phytophthora tentaculata is a member of the water mold family.
 In the world of scientific classification, water molds fall between fungi and algae.
-These pathogens attack stems and roots and frequently kill its host plant.
+These pathogens attack stems and roots and frequently kill their host plants.
 There are several types of phytophthora, including those that cause potato blight, crown rot, and sudden oak death.
 You cannot see these organisms with the naked eye, but it is important that you keep a look out for the symptoms and know which plants are currently considered susceptible.